-Buildings and leasehold improvements Software developed for internal use Machinery and equipment 2 to 45 years 3 to 5 years 2 to 5 years
+Buildings and leasehold improvements 2 to 45 years Software developed for internal use 3 to 5 years Machinery and equipment 2 to 5 years

 Expenditures for maintenance and repairs are charged to expense as incurred.
 Cost and accumulated depreciation of assets sold or retired are removed from the respective property accounts, and the gain or loss is reflected in the consolidated statements of operations.